Jack Black Likens Donald Trump To Charlie Sheen When He Was On His ‘Winning’ Kick

 — John Turner (@parkdale) January 23, 2017

-Vanity Fair believes that the comparison that Jack Black made between President Donald Trump and Charlie Sheen is compelling, and that constantly talking about “America First” sounds a lot like Sheen’s rant “#winning.”
-Black had partnered up with Stephen Colbert back in 2015 to create a mock video of the kind of music used on a political campaign, when they wrote and made a video of a song called “My Kind of U.S.A,” that included a country twang, a la Toby Keith.
+Vanity Fair believes that the comparison that Jack Black made between President Donald Trump and Charlie Sheen is compelling and that constantly talking about “America First” sounds a lot like Sheen’s rant “#winning.”
+Black had partnered up with Stephen Colbert back in 2015 to create a mock video of the kind of music used in a political campaign, when they wrote and made a video of a song called “My Kind of U.S.A,” that included a country twang, a la Toby Keith.
 The song was a parody that made fun of phrases like “winning,” and “Make America Great Again.”

 Jack Black has aired his views on President Trump https://t.co/yN2CTwbkGZ